 Ennio Giovanetti has been building guitars since 1998 in his workshop in Sariano di Gropparello, near Piacenza (Italy).
-He studied guitar making in Milan with Enrico Bottelli, where he had the opportunity to get to know many guitars by Antonio de Torres, Simplicio, Garcia, and many others.
-His guitars are built in the traditional way but are well recognizable by their own elements.
+He studied guitar making in Milan with Enrico Bottelli, where he got to know many guitars by Antonio de Torres, Simplicio, Garcia, and many others.
+His guitars are built traditionally but are well recognizable by their elements.
 Behind the tie block, for example, a part of the bridge was excavated to optimize the angle of the strings and thus promote vibrations.

 |Body and sides:||Indian rosewood|

 |Air resonance frequency:||G|